emorgado/JasperReportsShadowJar/README.md

 Two services was created one to load data and other to generate the report.

 This two services show their process on the same progress bar.

 I used gradle to automate project execution and distribution.

+The project uses custom jasperreports properties to configure custom fonts to be used in reports and distributed with uber JarApp.

 # Running